 Gabriele graduated in 2014 with a major in Jazz guitar at the Conservatory of Nino Rota (IT) with an additional year of study at the renowned Musik und Kunst Privatunisität der Stadt Wien (AUS).

-After graduating Gabriele moved to Brussels to attend a Master study in Jazz Composition&Arranging at the Royal Conservatory of Brussels (KCB).
-Here he studies with mentors such as Kris Defoor.
+After graduating Gabriele moved to Brussels to attend a Master study in Jazz Composition & Arranging at the Royal Conservatory of Brussels (KCB).
+Here he studied with mentors such as Kris Defoor.

 In 2016 Gabriele recorded his second album “INTRO” (Emme Record Label) with his trio MYNAH and spent a long time on his European tour.